ebmgt/Management_measurement/README.md

-# ESG: Measurement-guided support of workforce well-being
+# Measurement-guided support of workforce well-being

-Short url to this folder: https://ebmgt.github.io/ESG
+Short url to this folder: https://ebmgt.github.io/Management_measurement

-ESG stands for Environmental, social and corporate governance and the importance of these corporate metrics was initially promoted by U.N.
-Secretary General Kofi Annan ([details](https://www.wikidoc.org/index.php/Industrial_and_organizational_psychology#Environmental,_social_and_corporate_governance_(ESG))).
+[Glassdoor’s Best Places to Work](https://www.glassdoor.com/Award) data allows identifying companies that are successful with their workforces.
+This could be considered a de facto example of Environmental, social and corporate governance (ESG) reporting ([details](https://www.wikidoc.org/index.php/Industrial_and_organizational_psychology#Environmental,_social_and_corporate_governance_(ESG))).
 "Social" includes workforce conditions.

-[Glassdoor’s Best Places to Work](https://www.glassdoor.com/Award) data allows identifying companies that are successful with their workforces.
-The plot shows that Google and Microsoft are two examples.
+The plot below shows that Google and Microsoft are two examples.
 Below the plot are descriptions of Google's and Microsoft's measurement-guided interventions to optimize their workplaces.

 * ***To add large healthcare institutions to the plot, click [here](https://github.com/ebmgt/ESG/blob/main/files/HealthCare.md)***.
 The experience at the Mayo Clinic supports the work of Google and Microsoft.
 * To add profit margins to Google & Microsoft, click [here](https://github.com/ebmgt/ESG/blob/main/files/Plot-Glassdoor-profit_margins-2024-05-02.png).
 This plot suggests that addressing workforce well-being does not conflict with profit.